 A network proxy server is an intermediary network service that users can connect to and that relies their traffic to other servers.
 Proxy servers can be of different types.
 To list a few, there are:

-By protocol, proxies also can be using a variety of protocols to accomplish their features, the most popular are:
+By protocol, proxies also can use a variety of protocols to accomplish their features.
+The most popular are:

 First, we need to install

-mitmproxy, it can be easily done with the following command on Debian-based systems:
+mitmproxy, it can be quickly done with the following command on Debian-based systems:

 $ sudo apt install mitmproxy